onmyway133/LighterAppDelegate/README.md

 ### Dispatching events

 - See [Lighter AppDelegate](http://www.fantageek.com/blog/2015/10/31/lighter-appdelegate/)
+- You can use either by composition or protocol conformance
 - Dispatching `UIApplicationDelegate` events into specific `Service` class.
 We can have RootService, DebugService, AnalyticsService, ...

 ```swift